 Mill Creek home prices are not only among the most expensive in Washington, but Mill Creek real estate also consistently ranks among the most expensive in America.

-Mill Creek is a decidedly white-collar city, with fully 86.54% of the workforce employed in white-collar jobs, well above the national average.
+Mill Creek is a decidedly white-collar city, with fully 87.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mill Creek is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mill Creek who work in office and administrative support (12.73%), sales jobs (11.89%), and management occupations (11.83%).
+There are especially a lot of people living in Mill Creek who work in management occupations (14.04%), office and administrative support (12.17%), and sales jobs (10.78%).

 Also of interest is that Mill Creek has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Mill Creek telecommute to their jobs.
-Overall, about 7.76% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Mill Creek use a private automobile to get to work.
 But notably, a substantial number of Mill Creek‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Mill Creek is a very ethnically-diverse city.
+Mill Creek is an extremely ethnically-diverse city.
 The people who call Mill Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mill Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Mill Creek include English, Irish, Norwegian, and French .
+Important ancestries of people in Mill Creek include English, Irish, Norwegian, and Scottish.

 The most common language spoken in Mill Creek is English.
-Other important languages spoken here include Korean and Chinese.
+Other important languages spoken here include Korean and Spanish.